mattdimicelli/Express_MongoDB_Supermarket_Inventory_2/README.md

 ### What I learned

 Note for improvement: when deploying this site, I discovered that Heroku's free tier does not provide a static IP address.
-This is problematic in regards to MongoDB since MongoDB requires that
+This is problematic in regards to MongoDB since MongoDB requires that any client that accesses the database has it's IP address in a whitelist.
+Despite trying several programs/services such as Fixie, which provide you with a static IP address to use for this purpose, I was unable to find a work-around actually functioned.
+My imperfect solution was to allow connections to MongoDB from all IP addresses.
+For a commercial project or a project that requires mores security, this would obviously not be sufficient and another solution would be needed.